asarantes/kafka-connect-cloudant/README.md

 ### Maven Repository Initial Setup

 Create a ticket with Sonatype.
-[This link] (http://central.sonatype.org/pages/ossrh-guide.html) will provide more details and direct links with some helpful videos on the Initial Setup section.
+[This link] (http://central.sonatype.org/pages/ossrh-guide.html) will provide more details and direct links with some helpful videos in the Initial Setup section.
 Basically, you need to do 2 things:

 1. Create a JIRA account
 2. Create an issue that creates a repository for your project.